lonkamikaze/bsda2/bsda_obj.md

 ## 7. GET

-This block documents the use of a getter method created by the `bsda:obj:createClass()` function below.
+This section documents the use of a getter method created by the `bsda:obj:createClass()` function below.

 A getter method either outputs an attribute value to stdout or stores it